 Julianne helps creative small businesses throughout the wedding industry who are struggling and confused with their online presence.
 Julianne offers done-for-you services, online courses, and speaking engagements on search engine optimization, blogging, and Pinterest.

 Before creating The Garter Girl, Julianne was a political communications strategist, spokeswoman, and media specialist.
-She worked on Capitol Hill as a member of Congress and served in the White House’s administration.

 - Pinterest in the Events Industry: A Strategic Match